machine learning +

 parent_app = parent_builder.compile(checkpointer=checkpointer)

-Streaming from subgraphs requires one extra parameter.
-By default, you only see events from the parent graph’s nodes.
-Pass subgraphs=True to see internal subgraph events too.
+Streaming needs one extra flag.
+By default you only see events from the parent’s own nodes.
+Pass subgraphs=True to also see what happens inside the subgraph.

 # Stream with subgraph visibility